 For photographers, the convergence of still and video technology has created a dilemma and an opportunity.
 Should we focus exclusively on our passion for still photography, or should we seize the chance to learn a new skill and become videographers too?

 Getting into video broadens your scope for work

 In this fast-moving age of technical convergence, I would argue that it is in most photographers’ best interests to move with the times.
 To merge and converge their own natural talents.

 With more strings to your bow (i.e. a proven ability to shoot great still and moving images), you will automatically broaden your potential scope for work.

 I know the purists on either side of the photo-video divide will groan at this assertion, pointing out that the two disciplines are entirely separate.
-The videographer thinks in terms of movement, sound and sequences.
-Whereas for the photographer it’s all about capturing that ‘decisive moment’.
+Videographers think in terms of movement, sound and sequences.
+Whereas for photographers it’s all about capturing that ‘decisive moment’.

 But both disciplines remain firmly within the sphere of visual communication.
 How many photographers have you met who now define themselves as ‘visual artists’ or ‘visual content creators’?
 In doing so, they are opening up a much broader market for their skills.